snimu/blog/contents/modded-nanogpt-x0/article.md

     x = layer(x)  # includes residual
 ```

-This article includes my record attempt (LINK, TODO), further [ablations about adding more embeddings](#validation-losses-when-varying-the-number-of-extra-embeddings), and an [attempt at interpretability work](#an-attempt-at-interpretability-work) to understand how the model makes use of the different components that are available to it.
+This article includes [my record attempt](#the-record-attempts), further [ablations about adding more embeddings](#validation-losses-when-varying-the-number-of-extra-embeddings), and an [attempt at interpretability work](#an-attempt-at-interpretability-work) to understand how the model makes use of the different components that are available to it.

 ## The record attempts